atrocore/atrocore/README.md

 - Login: admin
 - Password: admin

-##📌 Help Us Grow
+## 📌Help Us Grow

 If you find AtroCore useful:

-⭐ Star the repo
+- ⭐ Star the repo
-🗣️ Share it with your network
+- 🗣️ Share it with your network
-🛠️ Contribute to the project
+- 🛠️ Contribute to the project